heebeomlee/heebeomlee.github.io/_posts/2025-12-10-Feedback-Linearization.md

 ---

 ### Input-Output Linearization
-* ***Full-State Linearization (rho = n)***
+* ***Input-Output Linearization (rho = n)***
-    - rho = n → ***Input-Output Linearization is satisfied***
+    - Full-State Linearization(rho = n) → ***Input-Output Linearization is satisfied***
-    1. System is both *full state linearized* (all the state equations are linear) as well as *input-output linearized* (relationship between newly defined input v and output variable is linear)
+    - System is both *full state linearized* (all the state equations are linear) as well as *input-output linearized* (relationship between newly defined input v and output variable is linear)
-    2. If relative degree is equal to n, given state transfromation will not only give you full-state linearization but also input-output linearization
+    - If relative degree is equal to n, given state transfromation T(x) will not only give you full-state linearization but also input-output linearization
     <br>
     <div style="text-align:center;">
         <img src="../images/2025-12-10-Feedback-Linearization/image 28.png" style="width:55%;" />
     </div>

 * ***Input-Output Linearization (rho < n)***
+    1. The given transformation will transform the nonlinear system into *normal form* including *internal dynamics*
-    1. If rho < n, phi always exists at least locally sich that T(x) is a diffemorphism
+    2. If rho < n, phi always exists at least locally such that T(x) is a diffemorphism (Theorem 13.1, Khalil)
-    2. Dimension of  state transformation T(x) : n-rho, rho for phi, eta respectively.
+    3. Dimension of  state transformation T(x) : n-rho, rho for phi, eta respectively.
 T(x) has total dimension of n
-    3. The given transformation will transform the nonlinear system into normal form including internal dynamics
-    4. Reference for matrix Ac, Bc, Cc are listed in Study-Full Feedback Linearization (important!)
+    4. Reference for matrix Ac, Bc, Cc are listed in Full State Linearization
+    5. There are additional state variables which does not appear in input-output relation which are called internal dynamics.
+State variables of internal dynamics does not affect the output
+    6. In addition to solving the trackng problem, we must ensure that the internal dynamics are also stable
     <br>
     <div style="text-align:center;">
         <img src="../images/2025-12-10-Feedback-Linearization/image 29.png" style="width:55%;" />
     </div>

-    1. There are additional state variables which does not appear in input-output relation which are called internal dynamics.
-State variables of internal dynamics does not affect the output
-    2. In addition to solving the trackng problem, we must ensure that the internal dynamics are also stable

 * **Proof that transformation T(x) brings the nonlinear system in to normal form**
     <br>
     <div style="text-align:center;">